carstenbauer/SysInfo.jl/README.md

 This package will be a backend of [ThreadPinning.jl](https://github.com/carstenbauer/ThreadPinning.jl).
 However, you may use it directly to obtain core information about the compute system at hand (number of physical cores, NUMA domains, etc.).

+## Features

+* Get a compact summary of the system (topology and key figures).
+* Query various properties of the system, including the number of CPU-threads, physical CPU-cores, and NUMA domains.
+* Fake mode: Simulate being on a different system (useful in conjuction with ThreadPinningCore.jl's fake mode).

 ## Usage

 On a Perlmutter (NERSC) login node: